The inverse Galois problem for connected algebraic groups: Introduction

 The paper is structured as follows: In Section \ref{sec:prel} we fix notation and establish several useful general facts on group schemes.
 Section \ref{sec:smooth} contains the proof of the main result in the case that $G$ is smooth.
 In Section \ref{sec:fitting} we discuss Fitting ideals for K\"ahler differentials, and the stability of the resulting closed subschemes with respect to group scheme actions.
 Section \ref{sec:rees} contains some explicit computations of such Fitting ideals for certain Rees rings $R[\ideala T]$, needed to understand blowing-ups of free $G$-orbits.
 This is applied in Section \ref{sec:ns}, where we prove our main result for non-smooth $G$.

 \begin{acknowledgement} This research started when the first author visited the Heinrich Heine University D\"usseldorf, and was continued during two visits of the second author at the University of Grenoble.
 We both thank the host institutions for hospitality.
-This research was also conducted in the framework of the research training group \emph{GRK 2240: Algebro-geometric Methods in Algebra, Arithmetic and Topology}, which is funded by the Deutsche Forschungsgemeinschaft. \end{acknowledgement}
+This research was also conducted in the framework of the research training group \emph{GRK 2240: Algebro-geometric Methods in Algebra, Arithmetic and Topology}, which is funded by the Deutsche Forschungsgemeinschaft.
+Finally, we thank the two referees for their careful reading and helpful comments. \end{acknowledgement}